Skip to Main Content

 • Then run your search and see if they appear in your results.

 If the studies are not appearing ask yourself why?
+Are there any changes you can make to the strategy to make these appear?

-Browse abstracts
+Browse the abstracts of your results

-Are you finding relevant studies?
-Are results appearing that you are not expecting?
+• Are results appearing that you are not expecting?
 Why?